Newsom relaxes refinery rules as California gas prices soar – KION546

 “They’re ripping you off,” he said of the oil industry in a video posted to Twitter.

 Oil industry representatives said it is state regulations that cause higher prices in California than the rest of the country.
-The summer blend of gasoline that refineries are required by law to produce in the hotter months costs more money to make but emits fewer greenhouse gases.
+The summer blend of gasoline that refineries are required by law to produce in the hotter months costs more money to make but is designed to limit pollutants like smog.
 Most refineries can’t switch to the winter blend until November.

 Switching from the summer to winter blend would likely save consumers 15 to 20 cents per gallon, said Doug Shupe, a spokesman for the Southern California Automobile Club, an affiliate of AAA.
 Gas prices in Los Angeles are close to breaking a record of $6.46 set in June, he said.